Throughout the school English is taught as both a means to enjoyment and as a fundamental life skill.

 Emergent writing is encouraged through all activities including role-play and outdoor play.
 The children move towards recognising and forming letters correctly and then begin to use these when writing independently.
 They are encouraged to use their phonic knowledge to sound out words for their writing.
 We aim for children to use their skills independently across all curriculum areas, showing increased confidence as they progress through the Foundation Stage.

 ‘Talk for Writing’ is incorporated into the teaching of writing within EYFS.

 Children’s reading skills are developed in all areas of the curriculum (including the outdoor curriculum) alongside designated guided reading opportunities and ‘Talk for Reading’ sessions.

 The daily teaching of the Letters and Sounds document supported by Jolly Phonics enables children to apply their phonic knowledge in both their reading and writing.

-If you would like any further information regarding the teaching of English at Bordesley Green Primary School please contact Miss Grant or Miss Ennis.
+If you would like any further information regarding the teaching of English at Bordesley Green Primary School please contact Miss Stroud, Mr Wall or Mrs Jenkins.